OliPelz/centos-beowulf-cluster-setup/SCRIPTS.md

-starting with plain cents 6.5 installations on all nodes with network access possible through ssh to each of the machines we have one headnode, a couple of computenodes and a storagenode in our example system
+Starting with plain cents 6.5 installations on all nodes with network access possible through ssh to each of the machines we have one headnode, a couple of computenodes and a storagenode in our example system

+In this script we will setup the basic installation scripts for automated and convenient deployment of software on all nodes.

 TODO: test the new install scripts: install_binary.sh install_source.sh